 Alexander Sedgley have received planning approval for a new 46 bedroom residential care premises in Chorley Wood, Hertfordshire.

-The site which lies within the green belt and conservation area will be constructed using materials and details which echo the Art & Craft tradition, which are prevalent in the area.
+The site which lies within the green belt and conservation area will be constructed using materials and details which echo the local Art & Craft tradition, which are prevalent in the area.

 A sensory courtyard garden will provide a calm focal point to the redevopment of the site, with work due to commence on site in 2017.